MrChromebox/website/docs/firmware/flashing-firmware.md

 ### RW_LEGACY Firmware

-On the Developer Mode boot screen, press Ctrl+L. If a payload menu selection appears, choose `edk2` or `Tianocore`.
+On the Developer Mode boot screen, press Ctrl+L. If a payload menu selection appears, choose `edk2`.

 Press `ESC` when you see the boot splash screen for either SeaBIOS or edk2 to access the boot menu / select your boot device.